Restenosis: Rates in cardiac procedures

 In cardiac procedures, balloon angioplasty without stent implantation has been associated with a high incidence of restenosis, with rates ranging from 25% to 50%, and the majority of these patients need further angioplasty within 6 months.

 A 2010 study in India comparing coronary drug-eluting stents (DES) with coronary bare-metal stents (BMS) reported that restenosis developed in 23.1% of DES patients vs 48.8% in BMS patients, and female sex was found to be a statistically significant risk factor for developing restenosis.

 However, in newer-generation DES and BMS the restenosis rates are much lower.
 For example, the NORSTENT trial, presented in 2016, reports target-lesion revascularization rates of 5.3% and 10.3% for DES and BMS respectively.

 Rates in peripheral procedures

 In peripheral procedures, rates are still high.
-A 2003 study of selective and systematic stenting for limb-threatening ischemia reported restenosis rates at 1 year follow-up in 32.3% of selective stenting patients and 34.7% of systematic stenting patients.
+A 2003 study of selective and systematic stenting for limb-threatening ischemia reported restenosis rates at 1year follow-up in 32.3% of selective stenting patients and 34.7% of systematic stenting patients.

 The 2006 SIROCCO trial compared the sirolimus drug-eluting stent with a bare nitinol stent for atherosclerotic lesions of the subsartorial artery, reporting restenosis at 2 year follow-up was 22.9% and 21.1%, respectively.

 A 2009 study compared bare nitinol stents with percutaneous transluminal angioplasty (PTA) in subsartorial artery disease.
 At 1 year follow-up, restenosis was reported in 34.4% of stented patients versus 61.1% of PTA patients.